-Current work in the lab revolves around three major foci: 1) The contribution of polyploidy to functional and genomic biodiversity; 2) Ecological and evolutionary studies of separate sexes and sex chromosomes; and 3) The influence of biotic and abiotic features on plant-pollinator interactions, and their effects on phenotypic evolution and community structure of flowering plants.
+Current work in the lab revolves around three major foci: 1) The contribution of polyploidy to functional and genomic biodiversity; 2) Ecological and evolutionary studies of separate sexes and sex chromosomes; and 3) The factors that shape plant-pollinator interactions, and the consequences for phenotypic evolution, microbial-plant interactions and community structure of flowering plants.

 How does polyploidy contribute to biodiversity?

 Most, if not all, flowering plants are polyploids, and as such polyploidy is identified as an important mode of speciation in plants and a main driver of biological adaptation and range expansion.
 As a consequence, it may be key to plant evolutionary/ecological potential to respond to environmental change.
 However, exactly how polyploidy contributes to biodiversity and which genomic mechanisms or functional traits underlie the success of polyploids remain unanswered questions.
 We are using Fragaria as a model system to address these long standing questions and test fundamental hypotheses on how polyploidy contributes to biodiversity.
 With an international group of collaborators (China and USA) we are conducting an integrated study of genetic, functional (phenotypic and transcriptomic) and phylogenomic biodiversity.
 We aim to produce an authoritative understanding of whether similarities in functional diversity and ecological amplitude of polyploid species are the result of the same patterns (‘rules’) of genetic diversity, chromosome structure or gene expression in a polyploid genome or whether multiple genetic and genomic pathways could lead to successful responses to environmental change.

 How can plants provide key insight into the nature of the evolving sex chromosome?